-Web Farm
+Web Farm Considerations

-- Clustering is used to minimize the impact of hardware failures. - The database is partitioned across multiple database servers if your application has high input/output requirements. - All requests from a user are routed to same server in a Web farm if you need support server affinity. - An out-of-process state server service or a database server is used to store state if your application is deployed in a Web farm.
+- Clustering is used to reduce the impact of hardware failures. - The database is partitioned across multiple database servers when the application has high I/O requirements. - The Web farm routes all requests for the same user to the same server when the application must support server affinity. - An out-of-process session service or a database server is used in the Web farm unless server affinity is implemented for all clients.